mehramanpreet633-cloud/EV-Sales-Prediction/README.md

 **Enterprise-grade Streamlit application for regional EV demand forecasting and charging infrastructure planning across Indian states.**

-Built for IEEE publication research.
 Reproduces the exact prediction pipeline from the training notebook using only pre-trained `.pkl` artifacts — no retraining, and the notebook is not required to run this application.